medeiros/medeiros.github.io/_posts/2020-11-23-Kafka-Schema-Registry-REST-Proxy-Concepts.md

 5. Consumer uses the message ID to retrieve the schema from Schema Registry
 6. Avro deserializer (in consumer) uses retrieved Schema to deserialize and read the message

+## Schema Registry Drawbacks

+- A specific setup must be made;
+- High availability must be ensured in another point in the architecture;
+- Clients (consumers and producers) have to be partially changed (to inform the schema registry url);
+- Avro has a learning curve;
+- Schema Registry is not present in the Kafka distribution.
+There is a free and open source product created by Confluent, but some specific features on it are paid.

 ## Apache Avro and Data Format Comparison